osmandapp/web/main/docs/user/plan-route/web.md

 **The layout and operation of some functions may have changed from those described in this article.**

-We created the [Discussion theme](https://github.com/osmandapp/OsmAnd/discussions/16567) on our GitHub, please leave your feedback there.
+We created the [Discussion theme](https://github.com/osmandapp/OsmAnd/discussions/16567) on our GitHub page, please leave your feedback there.

 :::

 As we wrote in our ["2023 New Year resolutions"](https://osmand.net/blog/ny-resolutions-2023#web) we are developing OsmAnd Web.

 At this moment each user can test this service:  [osmand.net/map](https://osmand.net/map/).

+We provide access to the OsmAnd maps online, allowing users to explore the maps in a web browser without the need to install any additional software.
+With Pro Subscription you can also plan your routes, manage favorites etc.

 What functions will be available except the map view for Free and for [Pro users](../purchases/android.md#osmand-pro):